devashishdxt/notebook/src/avalanche_consensus.md

 ## Approach

-Avalance starts with a non-Byzantine protocol and progressively build on it to arrive at Byzantine Fault Tolerant (BFT) protocol.
+Avalanche starts with a non-Byzantine protocol and progressively build on it to arrive at Byzantine Fault Tolerant (BFT) protocol.
 It consists of following four protocols:

 1. Slush